signalogic/SigSRF_SDK/mediaTest_readme.md

 ![OpenLI HI3 intercept stream detection, dynamic session creation, and codec auto-detection](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_DER_stream_detection_session_creation.png?raw=true "OpenLI HI3 intercept stream detection, dynamic session creation, and codec auto-detection")

+6) The mediaMin command line has stream groups enabled (0x400 bit in the -dN argument).
+Stream group output is formed by combining (or "merging") all input stream contributors, correctly time-aligned, and with audio quality signal proessing applied.
+ASR (automatic speech recognition) can also be enabled for stream group output.

 After loading stream group outputs in Wireshark (openli-voip-example_group0_am.pcap and openli-voip-example2_group0_am.pcap) you should see the following waveform displays:

 ![OpenLI HI3 intercept processing, stream group output in Wireshark](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_example_stream_group_output_wireshark.png?raw=true "OpenLI HI3 intercept processing, stream group output in Wireshark")

 ![OpenLI HI3 intercept processing, stream group output in Wireshark, 2nd example](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_example2_stream_group_output_wireshark.png?raw=true "OpenLI HI3 intercept processing, stream group output in Wireshark, 2nd example")

 In the second example, the child streams contain early media (ring tones), which appear as "rectangular bursts" in the above waveform display.
-To play stream group output audio, formed by combining all input stream contributors, click on the :arrow_forward: button.
+To play stream group output audio click on the :arrow_forward: button.

 In the above displays, note the "Max Delta" stat.
 This is an indicator of both audio quality and real-time performance; any deviation from the specified ptime (in this case 20 msec) is problematic.
 SigSRF pktlib and streamlib module processing prioritize stability of this metric, as well as accurate time-alignment of individual stream contributors relative to each other.